Maintain a Healthy Work-Life Balance with Locum Tenens Practice

 Physicians and advanced practitioners often put in long hours, juggling a wide range of responsibilities that include everything from patient care and charting to administrative tasks, meetings, and even learning new technology.
 Add in the pressure that comes from the life-and-death nature of their work, and this can result in an unhealthy work-life balance with wide-reaching consequences, including anxiety, depression, and burnout.

-August is National Wellness Month, an appropriate time to reflect on how you take care of yourself, manage stress, and what you can do to improve your overall health and wellbeing.
+Take a few moments to reflect on how you take care of yourself, manage stress, and what you can do to improve your overall health and wellbeing.